RobertHJones/Yoga-Project-Frontend/Plan.md

 Select individual pose from list - find way to do this

 if random search brings up more than one result, how to display only one?
+Maybe play with poseData.length > 1 and add in && featured !== "" and then put the random number in here

 Deploy